About this listing

 IN COMPLIANCE with Metro Nashville permit and business license requirements.

 PLEASE NOTE: Nashville now requires all short-term rentals (AIRBNB) to have a permit and business license.
-This requires an inspection of the unit.
+This requires an inspection.
 Wherever you stay, make sure the owner is in compliance.
-Read on:
+Now the fun stuff:

 My calendar is always up to date, so if you put in dates and it comes up as available, it's available.